wkumari/draft-vandergaast-edns-client-subnet/README.md

    1. Introduction  . . . . . . . . . . . . . . . . . . . . . . . .
 3
    2. Requirements Notation . . . . . . . . . . . . . . . . . . . .
 4
    3. Terminology . . . . . . . . . . . . . . . . . . . . . . . . .
 4
    4. Overview  . . . . . . . . . . . . . . . . . . . . . . . . . .
-5
+4
    5. Option Format . . . . . . . . . . . . . . . . . . . . . . . .
 6
    6. Protocol Description  . . . . . . . . . . . . . . . . . . . .
 7
      6.1.
 Originating the Option  . . . . . . . . . . . . . . . . .
 7
      6.2.
 Generating a Response . . . . . . . . . . . . . . . . . .
 7
      6.3.
 Handling edns-client-subnet Replies and Caching . . . . .
 9
      6.4.
 Transitivity  . . . . . . . . . . . . . . . . . . . . . .
 11
    7. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
-11
+12
    8. DNSSEC Considerations . . . . . . . . . . . . . . . . . . . .
-11
+12
    9. NAT Considerations  . . . . . . . . . . . . . . . . . . . . .
 12
    10. Security Considerations . . . . . . . . . . . . . . . . . . .
-12
+13
      10.1.
 Privacy  . . . . . . . . . . . . . . . . . . . . . . . .
-12
+13
      10.2.
 Birthday Attacks . . . . . . . . . . . . . . . . . . . .
 13
      10.3.
 Cache Pollution  . . . . . . . . . . . . . . . . . . . .
-13
+14
    11. Sending the Option  . . . . . . . . . . . . . . . . . . . . .
-14
+15
      11.1.
 Probing  . . . . . . . . . . . . . . . . . . . . . . . .
 15
      11.2.
 Whitelist  . . . . . . . . . . . . . . . . . . . . . . .
-15
+16
    12. Example . . . . . . . . . . . . . . . . . . . . . . . . . . .
 16
    13. Contributing Authors  . . . . . . . . . . . . . . . . . . . .
-17
+18
    14. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
-18
+19
    15. References  . . . . . . . . . . . . . . . . . . . . . . . . .
-18
+19
      15.1.
 Normative References . . . . . . . . . . . . . . . . . .
-18
+19
      15.2.
 Informative References . . . . . . . . . . . . . . . . .
-19
+20
      15.3.
 URIs . . . . . . . . . . . . . . . . . . . . . . . . . .
-19
+20
    Appendix A.  Document History . . . . . . . . . . . . . . . . . .
-19
+20
      A.1.  -00 . . . . . . . . . . . . . . . . . . . . . . . . . . .
-19
+20
      A.2.  -01 . . . . . . . . . . . . . . . . . . . . . . . . . . .
-20
+21
      A.3.  -02 . . . . . . . . . . . . . . . . . . . . . . . . . . .
-21
+22

-Contavalli, et al.       Expires April 25, 2015                 [Page 2]
+Contavalli, et al.       Expires April 30, 2015                 [Page 2]

 Internet-Draft        Client Subnet in DNS Requests         October 2014

+     A.4.  -03 . . . . . . . . . . . . . . . . . . . . . . . . . . .
+22
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-21
+22

 1. Introduction

    Many Authoritative Nameservers today return different replies based on the perceived topological location of the user.
 These servers use the IP address of the incoming query to identify that location.
-   Since most queries come from intermediate recursive resolvers, the source address is that of the Recursive Resolver rather than of the query originator.
+   Since most queries come from intermediate Recursive Resolvers, the source address is that of the Recursive Resolver rather than of the query originator.

-   Traditionally and probably still in the majority of instances, recursive resolvers are reasonably close in the topological sense to the stub resolvers or forwarders that are the source of queries.
+   Traditionally and probably still in the majority of instances, Recursive Resolvers are reasonably close in the network topology to the Stub Resolvers or Forwarders that are the source of queries.
 For these resolvers, using their own IP address is sufficient for authority servers that tailor responses based upon location of the querier.

-   Increasingly, though, a class of Recursive Resolvers has arisen that serves query sources without regard to topology.
-The motivation for a query source to use such a Third-party Resolver varies but is usually because of some enhanced experience, such as greater cache security or applying policies regarding where users may connect.
+   Increasingly, though, a class of Recursive Resolvers has arisen that handle query sources that are often not topologically close.
+The motivation for a user to configure such a Centralized Resolver varies but is usually because of some enhanced experience, such as greater cache security or applying policies regarding where users may connect.
 (Although political censorship usually comes to mind here, the same actions may be used by a parent when setting controls on where a minor may connect.)
-When using a Third-party Resolver, there can no longer be any assumption of close proximity between the originator and the recursive resolver, leading to less than optimal replies from the authority servers.
+Similarly, many ISPs and other organizations use a Centralized Resolver infrastructure that can be distant from the clients the resolvers serve.
+The cases all lead to less than optimal replies from topology-sensitive Authoritative Nameservers.

-   A similar situation exists within some ISPs where the Recursive Resolvers are topologically distant from some edges of the ISP network, resulting in less than optimal replies from the authority servers.

-   This draft defines an EDNS0 option to convey network information that is relevant to the message but not otherwise included in the datagram.
-This will provide the mechanism to carry sufficient network information about the originator for the authority server to tailor responses.
-It also provides for the authority server to indicate the scope of network addresses for which the tailored answer is intended.
+   This draft defines an EDNS0 [RFC6891] option to convey network information that is relevant to the DNS message.
+It will carry sufficient network information about the originator for the Authoritative Nameserver to tailor responses.
+It will also provide for the Authoritative Nameserver to indicate the scope of network addresses for which the tailored answer is intended.
 This EDNS0 option is intended for those recursive and authority servers that would benefit from the extension and not for general purpose deployment.
 It is completely optional and can safely be ignored by servers that choose not to implement it or enable it.

+   This draft also includes guidelines on how to best cache those results and provides recommendations on when this protocol extension should be used.

-Contavalli, et al.       Expires April 25, 2015                 [Page 3]
+Contavalli, et al.       Expires April 30, 2015                 [Page 3]

 Internet-Draft        Client Subnet in DNS Requests         October 2014

-   This draft also includes guidelines on how to best cache those results and provides recommendations on when this protocol extension should be used.

 2. Requirements Notation